Knowledge Of The Ocean

 I prefer the DMC for more extended periods in the water as these are so much lighter and less fatiguing.
 I would pick the DaFin’s if the swell was significant as I find they propel you through the water with a bit more power.

-This is definitely a personal preference, but these are the two most popular options after speaking with multiple surf photographers to establish their preferences these two came up as the standouts.
+This is definitely a personal preference.
+These are the two most popular options identified after speaking with multiple surf photographers these were the two standouts.

-I also wear a wetsuit even in warmer water it gives you some added buoyancy while protecting you against reef grazes if you on a reef break.
+I generally wear a wetsuit even in warmer water it gives you some added buoyancy while protecting against reef grazes.
+If you are on a reef break.
 I tend to get cold after an hour in the Ocean, so a wetsuit helps keep me in the water for longer.
-This is always a personal choice.
-I use the Rip Curl or Roxy spring suits or steamer’s depending on conditions.